Asking for help is really easy for some and the hardest thing in the world for others.

-Asking for help initially can involve thinking or talking about the problem and dealing with the feelings of taking about it – more than you do now.
-Depending on the problem, you may need to attend some appointments, or manage people’s reactions but once some help is set up, or the problem is sorted you can focus on all the other things in your life.
+Asking for help initially can involve thinking or talking about the problem and dealing with the feelings of talking about it.
+Dependant on the problem, you may need to attend some appointments, or manage people’s reactions, but once some help is set up, or the problem is sorted, you can focus on all the other things in your life.

 Really: Don’t Give Up